Overview

 frequency that is mutually agreed to between the advisor and the Plan.
 Retirement Plan

-Consulting clients do not receive written or verbal updated reports regarding their plans
+Consulting clients do not receive written or verbally updated reports regarding their plans

 unless they choose to engage our firm for ongoing services.